 What is the position now?

-On 12th February 2019, Lichfield District Council formally accepted Fradley Neighbourhood Plan, after many stages (which are detailed below).
-It now forms part of the development plan for Lichfield District and must be taken into consideration and conformed to by developers and planners.
+On 12th February 2019, Lichfield District Council formally accepted Fradley Neighbourhood Plan, it now forms part of the development plan for Lichfield District and must be taken into consideration by developers, planning officers and the planning committee at LDC.

 What happens next?

 It is recommended that the Neighbourhood Plan is reviewed every 5 years and must be kept broadly in-line with Lichfield District Councils Local Plan (as this is amended and updated).

 The NP can be amended at any time though and it is likely that changes will be proposed before this time.

 If you would like more information on how to get involved with updating the Neighbourhood Plan, please contact Clare Orme (Parish Clerk) via firstname.lastname@example.org